he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Collapse Armor.md

 **Modification:**

 A feat with this trait alters the construction of your innovation.
-If you have the [[Inventor]], you can retrain such a feat more easily
+If you have the [[DATABASE/class_/Inventor|reconfigure class feature]], you can retrain such a feat more easily